 To find metadata using Adobe Photoshop, open the photo in Photoshop.
 At the top of the Photoshop window click “File”.
 In the drop down menu that opens, click “File Info”.

 A window will open with lots of options on the left side of the window.
-Choose “Basic” and you will see the name of the photo, keywords attached to the photo, copyright information, and the date the photo was created.
+Choose “Basic” and you will see the name of the photo, keywords attached to the photo, copyright information, and the date and time the photo was created.

 Choose “Camera Data” and you will see the camera, lens, focal length, exposure data, and more.